 Stone pendants and raw stones are also on display.
 Musical instruments like Dholaks are all decorated with various things.
 This is the first time I saw such decorated musical instruments.

 The old coins can be picked up in most countries.
-However, in Sharjah, I saw them displayed in abundance – sorted and placed in nice piles.
+However, here, I saw them displayed in abundance – sorted and placed in nice piles.

 You get not get a better souvenir for anyone who is into numismatics.

-Tea or coffee pots in metal come with a wooden handle in Sharjah.
-I am not sure how much you can use them once you bring them home, but they would sure look beautiful in your kitchen.
+Tea or coffee pots in metal come with a wooden handle.
+I am not sure how much you can use them once you bring them home.
+But they would sure look beautiful in your kitchen.

-In their miniature version, they would also make a perfect souvenir from Sharjah.
+In their miniature version, they would also make a perfect souvenir.

 Good Luck Charms

 Good luck charms can be found in every culture.
-Here are some unique ones from Sharjah.
+Here are some unique ones.

-The iron that has served as horseshoe is considered a good luck charm in Sharjah.
-In many curio shops, you would see a battered horseshoe in iron.
+The iron that has served as a horseshoe is considered a good luck charm.
+In many curio shops, you would see a battered horseshoe of iron.
 It is usually wrapped in plastic and writing on it prominently explains that this is a good luck charm.
 You can also see it on the main door of many shops.
-If you believe in good luck charms, do not think twice before picking up this Sharjah souvenir.
+If you believe in good luck charms, do not think twice before picking up this souvenir.

 Inverted hands in Porcelain

-You will see Turkish evil eye charms everywhere in the Sharjah markets.
-A peculiar version of it is something that I saw only in Sharjah – an inverted hand in blue porcelain with an eye carved on the palm.
+You will see Turkish evil eye charms everywhere in the markets.
+A peculiar version of it is something that I saw only here – an inverted hand in blue porcelain with an eye carved on the palm.
 The shopkeeper said it keeps the evil eye away from you.
-Can’t say anything about the promised protection, but I think it looks beautiful in a very charming blue color.
-If you collect good luck charms, this is a good one to add to your souvenir collection – especially from Sharjah.
+Can’t say anything about the promised protection.
+But I think it looks beautiful in a very charming blue color.
+If you collect good luck charms, this is a good one to add to your souvenir collection.

 In antique shops, I also found this inverted hand in metal.

-So, which of these Sharjah Souvenirs you like the most?
+So, which of these do you like the most?